Skip to content ↓

 Appealing for a Place

 If you are not satisfied with the outcome of your application for a school place, you may wish to appeal to an independent appeal panel.
-You will have the option to appeal if you have applied but this school has been unable to offer your child a place.
+You will have the option to appeal if you have applied, but this school has been unable to offer your child a place.
+Admission Policies for the relevant year of entry can be found here.

 For Years 7-11